jlweb58/angular-jogging/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Use the `--prod` flag for a production build, with base-href argument, e.g. ng build --prod --base-href https://www.webber-jogging.de

 ## Running unit tests